by Gertrude S. Carraway (last updated in 1957)

-Gertrude Carraway was a journalist, historian, leader, mover and shaker.
-She used her influence to lead the campaign to reconstruct Tryon Palace.
+Gertrude Sprague Carraway was a journalist, historian, leader, mover and shaker.
+She used her influence to lead the campaign to reconstruct Tryon Palace and served as its first director.
 For more information on Gertrude Carraway, click here.

 First in America for a provincial convention called and held in defiance of British orders.

 First death sentence by a Federal Court in the United States.

 First Federal hanging.